rsvim/rfc/5-EditingMode.md

 ![2](images/5-EditingMode.2.drawio.svg)

+We will add 3 new modes: Terminal-Visual/Select mode, Terminal-Replace mode and Terminal-Operator-pending mode.

 ### Temporary Insert Variant Modes

 The 5 temporary insert variant modes is started from insert mode, they are also copied from the **Five-Modes**, the difference is they are temporary modes and only exist for one operation: